2sang/2sang.github.io/_posts/2018-06-01-vim-snippets-management.md

 " And inside of vim editor, execute :PlugInstall again.
 ```

-Now we have our own snippet repository, ready to be modified, or be deployed to anywhere.
+Now we have our own snippet repository, ready to be modified, or be deployed anywhere.
-Keep your repository updated with your own snippets
-And to pull the changes from your snippet repository to other machine, just execute :PlugUpdate.
+Keep your repository updated with your own snippets, and to pull the changes from your snippet repository to other machine, just execute :PlugUpdate.

 ## Separate vim-snippets and your private snippets